Mazen-Yasser-10/IEEE-CS-25-BACKEND/MySQL/MySQL.md

 #### The goal of normalization is to minimize data redundancy and dependency by organizing data into well-structured tables.
 Denormalization involves combining tables that have been normalized to improve query performance and simplify data retrieval.

+## What is Multi-Version Concurrency Control (MVCC) in DBMS?

+#### Multi-Version Concurrency Control is a technology, utilized to enhance databases by resolving concurrency problems and also data locking by preserving older database versions.
+When many tasks attempt to update the same piece of data simultaneously, MVCC causes a conflict and necessitates a retry from one or more of the processes.

+## What is SQL Trigger?

+#### A trigger is a stored procedure in a database that automatically invokes whenever a special event in the database occurs.
+By using SQL triggers, developers can automate tasks, ensure data consistency, and keep accurate records of database activities.
+For example, a trigger can be invoked when a row is inserted into a specified table or when specific table columns are updated.

+## How can you take the backup of a database?

+#### While the exact strategy varies widely between infrastructure, requirements, and data types, most database backup types fall into three major categories — full, differential, and incremental.
+Though some organizations leverage more advanced variations of these backups, knowing these three is good to get started.

+### Full database backups

+#### While almost every backup strategy aims to create a full database backup, in this case, a “full database backup” refers to a single process.
+In other words, if your backup strategy uses a full database backup, you make a complete backup every time you backup your database.

+**Pros:** Making a complete copy of your database every time ensures all data is accounted for and shortens recovery times.
+**Cons:** Full database backups can be extremely resource-intensive, especially for frequent backups or on infrastructure with limited bandwidth.

+### Incremental database backup

+#### If a database only receives a few select updates between backups, it rarely makes sense to copy the entire database every time you create one.

+Incremental database backups solve this problem by creating backups in small parts or increments rather than all at once.
+These increments are simply the changes since the last backup, with most organizations utilizing the “modified” timestamp on files to check which data was changed.

+Incremental backups are usually the more efficient solution.
+Leading tools like Fivetran utilize CDC replication to move large datasets in near-real time.

+**Pros:** Incremental backups require very few resources, allowing for more frequent updates, real-time replication, and less disk space.
+**Cons:** May present a small room for error if some changed data isn’t captured.
+However, this is very rare.

+### Differential database backup

+#### Most organizations still make occasional full backups to ensure data integrity and accuracy.
+Differential backups make several incremental backups between each full backup to leverage the best of both worlds.

+Here, each incremental backup is saved until the next full backup, allowing for a complete record of changes over a certain period.
+This provides similar accuracy as full data backups without consuming the same number of resources.

+**Pros:** Differential backups provide more detailed information about data changes without sacrificing as many resources as full backups.
+**Cons:** More backup copies still require more storage than incremental backups.

 ## Resources
 #### https://www.techtarget.com/searchdatamanagement/definition/database